Zainab-Gandomi/AIcore-Hangman/README.md

     While running some tests, I encountered errors and worked on solving them.
     The code is functioning correctly and is ready to go!!!

+    In the final stage, I attempted to optimize my code by making some modifications.
+    The significant change was in the play_game function, where I altered the while condition and reduced the if condition that I had previously utilized.
+    I also strived to keep the code organized, ensuring that each object maintains its own specific data separate from others.

     Hope you enjoy this game.
 Any modification in this game would be highly appreciated.